-When you are a healthcare professional like a dentist or a doctor, a conviction for violating Business and Professions Code section 810 by committing or participating in an insurance fraud will not only make you subject to an imprisonment term and a fine.
-A conviction of these offenses can also affect your business reputation and even jeopardize your professional business license.
+When you are a healthcare professional like a dentist or a doctor, a conviction for violating Business and Professions Code section 810 by committing or participating in an insurance fraud will not only make you subject to an imprisonment term and a fine, but may also affect your business reputation and even jeopardize your professional business license.

 Viable Legal Defense Arguments to Counter Auto Insurance Charges

 Undoubtedly, the possible consequences resulting from a conviction of an auto insurance fraud charge can affect many parts of your daily activities, including your freedom.
 With the legal representation of an experienced and reputable defense attorney, you will be able to counter auto insurance fraud allegations or charges against you by raising the following viable defense arguments: